-Each side of this Retro era platinum engagement ring with a geometric design has two rows of rose-cut diamonds in an east-west configuration.
-They flank the central 0.60 carat conflict-free old European cut diamond.
-Intricate milgrain adorns the mounting, making the ring more refined and shiny.
+Each side of this sleek geometric Retro-era platinum engagement ring features two rows of rose-cut diamonds in an east-west orientation.
+They flank the central 0.60-carat conflict-free old European cut diamond set in box prongs.
+What’s more, fine milgrain adorns the mounting, emphasizing the stones and making the ring more refined and shiny.

 5. The Denmark Ring

 Price: $9,500.
 Learn more about The Denmark Ring.

 If you’re longing for an engagement ring that is at once delicate and bold, then The Denmark Ring might be perfect for you.

 A magnificent French-cut sapphire and diamond mounting holds a stunning vintage old European-cut diamond that weighs around 1.23 carats.
 What’s more, fleur-de-lis shoulders further enhance this ring’s elegance.
 The attention to detail on this ring is impressive and will make the lucky recipient truly stand out.